 And now we come to the inevitable question: How do you stop obsessing over a guy or a girl?

-Today we will give you nine actions you can use to stop obsessing over someone, whether that person is a crush, a current partner who does not seem ready to commit, or an ex-boyfriend or ex-girlfriend.
+Today we will give you 9 ways to stop obsessing over someone, whether that person is a crush, a current partner who does not seem ready to commit, or an ex-boyfriend or ex-girlfriend.

 What You Will Learn